GitStearis/stepper/README.md

 * 4 or more steps;
 * User must have an opportunity to go back and change his choice;
 * Subject of the demo - vehicle options selection;

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br>
+You will also see any lint errors in the console.

+### `npm run build`

+Builds the app for production to the `build` folder.<br>
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br>
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Details

+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app);

 ## Author